May is Celiac Awareness month!

 - juice of 1/4 of a lime

-In a large pot, cook the soba noodles according to package directions.
-Add the edamame within the same pot.
+- In a large pot, cook the soba noodles according to package directions.
+Add the edamame to the same pot.
 Be sure not to overcook the noodles as they do break more easily.
 Drain and toss with the 2 teaspoons of toasted sesame oil.